quebic-source/quebic/README.md

 # Quebic - FaaS Framework

 Quebic is a framework for writing serverless functions to run on Kubernetes.
-Quebic supports for Python, Java and NodeJS programming models to write functions.
+You can write your functions in any language.
+Currently Quebic supports for Python, Java and NodeJS programming models.
 * [Wiki](https://github.com/quebic-source/quebic/wiki)
 * [Demo](https://youtu.be/wxydEo5-wGo)
 * [Example Project](https://github.com/quebic-source/quebic-sample-project)